js-arias/gm-paleomap/README.md

 It is based on the plate polygons from the PaleoMap model.
-It is stored in the file `paleomap-pixels-xxx.tab` in which `xxx` is used to indicate the resolution.
+It is stored in the file `paleomap-pixels-xxx.tab`, in which `xxx` is used to indicate the resolution.

 ### Plate motion model